JuiceCreates/Portfolio-Web-Page/README.md

 # WBPFinal
  Web Based Programming FInal

+Change 5

+Drone Work videos complete and formatted to fit the body

 Change 4

 Updated footer including linkts to social medias.
 As well as adjusted other footer components